China, Russia veto US bid at UN to punish North Korea

 Issued on:

+The Security Council resolution put forward by the United States would have reduced the amount of oil North Korea could legally import as punishment for a test Wednesday of an intercontinental ballistic missile.

-The resolution enjoyed the support of the 13 other members of the Security Council, although some US allies quietly wondered why Washington went ahead with the vote knowing the unflinching opposition from Beijing and Moscow.
+The resolution enjoyed the support of the 13 other members of the Security Council, although some US allies quietly wondered whether Washington should have gone ahead with the vote knowing the unflinching opposition from Beijing and Moscow.

-The United States "should not replace one-sided emphasis on the implementation of sanctions alone.
-It should also work to promote the political solution," said China's ambassador to the United Nations, Zhang Jun.
+The United States "should not place one-sided emphasis on the implementation of sanctions alone.
+It should also work to promote a political solution," said China's ambassador to the United Nations, Zhang Jun.

-He warned that sanctions would have humanitarian consequences for North Korea, which recently announced an outbreak of Covid in one of the most closed societies.
+He warned that sanctions would cause an "escalation" and humanitarian consequences for North Korea, one of the world's most closed societies, which recently announced a Covid outbreak.

-Additional sanctions "will not only not help solve the problem but will lead to more negative effects and an escalation of confrontation," he said.
+Zhang alleged that the United States wanted the resolution to fail so as to "spread the flames of war" as part of its wider effort to pressure China.

+"The crux of the matter," he said, "is whether they want to use the handling of the Korean peninsula issue on the chessboard of their so-called Indo-Pacific strategy."

-Russia's ambassador, Vassily Nebenzia, accused the United States of ignoring North Korea's appeals to stop "hostile activity" and engage in dialogue.
+Russia's ambassador, Vassily Nebenzia, accused the United States of ignoring North Korea's appeals to stop "hostile activity."

 "It seems that our American and other Western colleagues are suffering from the equivalent of writer's block.
 They seem to have no response to crisis situations other than introducing new sanctions," he said.